 During an interview with The New York Times, Graham said the White House is eyeing the race, along with Sen. Dean Heller’s in Nevada.
 Both Western state Republican senators have at times made Trump’s push for a health care overhaul more difficult.
 Along with Graham, Jeff DeWit, the state treasurer and tea party-style Republican who was a big Trump supporter, is also considering a campaign.

-Neither Graham nor DeWit responded to multiple requests for comment.
+DeWit did not respond to requests for comment.